 The International Studies program leads to a Bachelor of Arts degree and is also available as a minor.

-As the influence of media moves from the page to the internet, writing and stylistic skills become even more important.
-The foundation of the Journalism minor is a introductory course in media theory and its application, an writing course which emphasizes formal conventions and clarity, followed by two writing attentive workshops.
+As the influence of media moves from the page to the Internet, writing and stylistic skills become even more important.
+The foundation of the Journalism minor includes an introductory course in media theory and its application, an writing course which emphasizes formal conventions and clarity, followed by two writing attentive workshops.
 Other courses allow students to explore other media writing opportunities or to broaden the scope of their writing expertise by applying that skill and methodology to real-world problems.

 Journalism is a available as a minor.